fkarg/fkarg.github.io/home/now.md

 later, I [write a review][books] about it.

 ## Dancing
-I started dancing (latin and standard) a few weeks ago.
+I started dancing (Latin and Standard) a few weeks ago.

 ## Rationality Meetup
 I'm an active member of Karlsruhe Rationality, a weekly meetup to talk about